conormcafee/mitso-marketing/site/content/howWeWork.md

 slide01title: We bring brands to life
 slide01text: >-
-  Your brand is the core of your business and it is the starting point for all of our work - we build brands that are powerful and memorable to attract the right customers.
+  Your brand is the core of your business and it is the starting point for all of our work - we build brands that are memorable and attract attention.
 slide02title: 'We like simple,'
 slide02text: >-
   We never over complicate, we get to the heart of the problem and solve it in